WVURAIL/dspira/_posts/2020-11-12-RaspberryPi-OsInstall.md

 order: 11
 meta_description: "Download and install the WVU RAIL radio astronomy operating system for Raspberry Pi.
 Prepare a compact computer to run a horn telescope."
 optional: true
+equipment: "A Raspberry Pi 4, power supply, and SD card of at least 16 GB.
+Also provide a computer and card reader."
+preparation: "This is an optional historical setup route.
+Review image compatibility, remote access, and the software guide before writing the card."
 ---

 ## Radio Astronomy with Raspberry Operating System